-While being less reliant on insurance may seem counter-intuitive, in fact, relying too heavily on insurance can cut into your profits.
-Insurance companies determine how much they’re willing to pay for a particular treatment, as well as which kinds of treatment are covered.
-This can lock you into the insurance company’s pricing, and have a negative effect on patient treatment.
+While being less reliant on insurance may seem counterintuitive, relying too heavily on insurance can cut your profits.
+Insurance companies determine how much they’re willing to pay for a particular treatment and which kinds of treatments are covered.
+This can lock you into the insurance company’s pricing and have a negative effect on patient treatment.
 If you recommend a course of treatment for a patient, and their insurance company rejects it, the patient may not be willing to proceed with treatment.

 The requirements for EFDAs and the functions they can perform vary from state to state.
-Consider making arrangements with your assistants to cover the cost of the necessary training and certification.
-While this will result in some additional costs for the practice, having an EFDA on staff will help your practice become more profitable in the long run.
+Consider making arrangements with your assistants to cover the necessary training and certification costs.
+While this will increase costs for the practice, having an EFDA on staff will help your practice become more profitable in the long run.

 Automate time-consuming tasks

 The newest generation of dental practice software can help automate many basic tasks, such as scheduling, appointment reminders, and other types of patient communication.
-Upgrading your software and adding capabilities that include email reminders and SMS can help reduce the number of no-shows, and free up time for your front office staff.
+Upgrading your software and adding capabilities that include email reminders and SMS can reduce the number of no-shows and free up time for your front-office staff.
 They, in turn, can work more closely with your patients and handle more complicated requests.

-Many good dental software and client management programs will also allow you to go paperless, which can cut down on storage, and reduce the time spent filing and retrieving files.
+Many good dental software and client management programs will also allow you to go paperless, reducing storage and reducing the time spent filing and retrieving files.

 How can I make my dental practice stand out?

-Differentiating your practice from other dentists in your area can be challenging for a small business owner, especially if you don’t have a lot of experience in marketing or sales.
+Differentiating your practice from other dentists in your area can be challenging for a small business owner, especially if you don’t have much marketing or sales experience.
 However, implementing a few strategic practices can make all the difference in attracting and retaining patients.

 Phrasing the request as a personal favor can often increase the likelihood that the patient will follow through.
-For example, saying “it would mean so much to me if you left us a positive review” can be far more effective than simply making the request in an email.
-Give patients a card with your social media profiles on it so they will have a visual reminder after they get home.
+For example, saying, “It would mean so much to me if you left us a positive review,” can be far more effective than simply emailing the request.
+Give patients a card with your social media profiles for a visual reminder after they get home.

-If you’ve already upgraded your dental practice software to automate many of your routine tasks, you can add one more task to that list: send an email to each patient after their appointment thanking them for their business and including a link to a short survey or place to leave a review.
+Suppose you’ve upgraded your dental practice software to automate many routine tasks.
+In that case, you can add one more task to that list: email each patient after their appointment thanking them for their business, and including a link to a short survey or place to leave a review.

-While it may be easy to assume that your target customer is “anyone who has teeth,” it can often be more effective to highlight a certain specialty.
-For instance, if you are a pediatric dentist, make sure that your marketing efforts center on parents.
+While it may be easy to assume that your target customer is “anyone with teeth,” highlighting a particular specialty can often be more effective.
+For instance, if you are a pediatric dentist, ensure your marketing efforts center on parents.
 Make your practice family-friendly, and hire staff who are good with children.

 Or, you may notice that many of your patients suffer from dental anxiety.
-In this case, focus on implementing techniques and practices intended to ease dental phobia.
-This may include taking additional measures to create a calming environment, and using tools such as the DentalVibe Comfort Injection System, which eliminates the pain associated with dental injections.
+In this case, focus on implementing techniques and practices to ease dental phobia.
+This may include taking additional measures to create a calming environment and using tools such as the DentalVibe® Comfort Injection System, which eliminates the pain associated with dental injections.

-The elderly are another demographic that can be a good niche to focus on.
-Making sure that people are able to maintain good oral hygiene as they age can reduce the chances that they’ll need a full set of dentures, which many seniors will appreciate.
+Older people are another demographic that can be a good niche to focus on.
+Ensuring that people maintain good oral hygiene as they age can reduce the chances that they’ll need a complete set of dentures, which many seniors will appreciate.

-Regardless of what your niche is, ensure your advertising and marketing strategies center on addressing the needs and pain points of your target customer.
+Regardless of your niche, ensure your advertising and marketing strategies address your target customer’s needs and pain points.

 Update your website

-Your website can be so much more than just a listing of your location and hours.
-It’s easy to overlook the importance of a professional website, but if your website is ineffective and outdated, prospective patients will wonder what other areas of your practice are in need of an upgrade.
+Your website can be more than just listing your location and hours.
+It’s easy to overlook the importance of a professional website.
+Still, prospective patients will wonder what other areas of your practice need an upgrade if your website is ineffective and outdated.
 A great business website allows patients to book, change, or cancel appointments online and make payments on their outstanding balances.
-Make sure that you have a secure site, including an SSL certificate to protect your customers’ personal information.
+Ensure you have a secure site, including an SSL certificate, to protect your customers’ personal information.

-Hire a professional website designer to make sure that your site is secure, and that it’s scalable, meaning that it can grow as your business grows, without interrupting a user’s ability to navigate the site.
-Also make sure your website is mobile friendly, as more than 50 percent of website traffic typically comes from mobile devices.
+Hire a professional website designer to ensure that your site is secure and scalable, meaning that it can grow as your business grows without interrupting a user’s ability to navigate the site.
+Also, ensure your website is mobile-friendly, as more than 50 percent of website traffic typically comes from mobile devices.